Supply Chain Optimization: Harnessing Resilience

 While each network optimization exercise is unique, the ultimate goal is to prevent supply chain disruption and drive cost-savings.
 Organizations can gain competitive advantage by running supply chain network scenarios, evaluating and proactively implementing changes in response to dynamic business situations such as new product introductions, changes in demand pattern, addition of new supply sources and changes in tax laws and currencies.

 Network optimization provides a powerful modeling approach proven to reduce supply chain costs and improve service levels by better aligning strategies.
-By incorporating end-to-end supply chain costs-including purchase, production, warehousing inventory and transportation-a network optimization exercise enables your company to make proactive decisions toward planned or unplanned factors.
+By incorporating end-to-end supply chain costs — including purchase, production, warehousing inventory management and transportation — a network optimization exercise enables your company to make proactive decisions toward planned or unplanned factors.
 It can also help companies evaluate their current stability of the four pillars of a resilient supply chain: people, process, technology and design.

 Tips for Supply Chain Network Optimization